Looking for some replacement RV headlights? They make such a difference to the aesthetics, and more importantly to the safety of your RV too.

 These headlights are fairly similar to those halogen headlights.
 However, they feature a rear-facing bulb that illuminates the reflective case of the headlight which then creates a brighter beam of light.

 This laser technology is the next big leap in headlight technology.
 The way this headlight works is by using a laser to create a gas that then produces photons which is similar to how the HID lights work.
-These headlights allow for various designs and shapes to made, far more than LED lights, which makes them more versatile.
+These headlights allow for various designs and shapes to be made, far more than LED lights, which makes them more versatile.
 They emit 1000 times the energy at a small cost.

-This type are some of the most energy efficient on the market.
+These are some of the most energy efficient on the market.
 They’re also some of the latest and most popular currently selling as they can be crafted into various shapes like you see on new model cars.
 These lights also last longer than any other out there.

 This stands for High Intensity Discharge.
 These lights are some of the best for visibility at night or during poor weather.
-They use a gas called Xenon which allows it to glow so brightly, you’ll recognize them mainly from all those times other drivers have almost blinded you with a bright blue or white headlight, that’ll most likely be a Xenon headlight.
+They use a gas called Xenon which allows it to glow so brightly.
+You’ll recognize them mainly from all those times other drivers have almost blinded you with a bright blue or white headlight, that’ll most likely be a Xenon headlight.

-How To Install RV Headlights
+How to Install RV Headlights

 There are a few steps to take in order to install your new headlights.
 If you go ahead and follow our advice you should do just fine.
 You’ll need a few tools before doing this, make sure you have a square bit and an electric screwdriver.
 Start by unscrewing the headlights that are currently installed by opening up your bonnet.